eGovPDX/design-tokens/README.md

 ### Output Files

--   `output/zeroheight_tokens.css`: The primary CSS file generated from Zeroheight tokens.
+-   `output/design_tokens.css`: The primary CSS file generated from all token sources.
--   `output/design_tokens.css`: The legacy CSS file generated from `design-tokens.json`.
+-   `output/design_tokens.json`: The primary JSON file generated from all token sources.

 ### Token Resolution